The Ultimate 10 Days in Portugal Itinerary

 How to Get from Lisbon to Porto

-Traveling from Lisbon to Porto is simple and offers several options depending on your preferences.
-The train is the best and most popular choice, it’s a comfortable 3-hour ride, give or take, with tickets costing around €20 to €40.
+Getting from Lisbon to Porto is straightforward with a few options to suit different preferences.
+The train is the most popular choice, it’s usually a 3-hour ride and tickets range from €20 to €40.

 Where to Stay in Porto